Table of contents

 You’ve got it: a lead generation process is not easy to build and requires a lot of work, or a budget.
 However, with the right tools and a fine guide such as the one we gave you above, it can be done efficiently.

 In this tutorial, we’ve shown you how to properly build an effective lead generation process with Plezi, LaGrowthMachine, and HubSpot.
-All these tools will help you get qualitative data about each of your leads, a clean and fast lead nurturing process, and a better understanding of the whole lead generation funnel.
+All these tools will help you get qualitative data about each of your leads, a clean and fast lead nurturing process, and a better understanding of lead generation funnels.

 Now, it’s up to you to tweak each one of these steps if needed and adapt them to your own needs.
 Good luck!